 COVID-19 infections surge in several Arab countries

-Health authorities in Morocco, Oman, Palestine, Bahrain and Lebanon confirmed new cases and deaths from the novel coronavirus on Thursday.
+Health authorities in Morocco, Oman, Lebanon, Palestine, Bahrain, Saudi Arabia, Egypt, Sudan and Syria confirmed new cases and deaths from the novel coronavirus on Thursday.

 In Oman, health authorities said 21 new cases were added to the country's COVID-19 infections, raising the total to 231.